Monaim-knight/k-beauty-hub/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is for demonstration and educational purposes only.
+All rights reserved.
+No part of this codebase may be used, copied, or distributed without explicit permission from the author.

+For inquiries, contact: monaimk07@gmail.com

 ## 📞 Contact